fommil/fpmortals/manuscript/under-review.md

 relationships, requiring classes to inherit from common interfaces.
 This can get messy as a codebase grows.
-Simple data structures become obscured by hundreds of lines of methods, trait mixins suffer from order initialisation errors, and testing / mocking of highly coupled components becomes a chore.
+Simple data structures become obscured by hundreds of lines of methods, trait mixins suffer from initialisation order errors, and testing / mocking of highly coupled components becomes a chore.

 FP takes a different approach, defining data and functionality separately.
-In this chapter, we'll cover the basics of data structures and the advantages of constrainting ourselves to a subset of the Scala language.
-We will also discover *type classes* as an alternative for
-polymorphism: thinking about data in terms of "has a" rather than "is a" relationships.
+In this chapter, we will cover the basics of data structures and the advantages of constrainting ourselves to a subset of the Scala language.
+We will also discover *type classes* as an alternative way to achieve polymorphism: thinking about data in terms of "has a" rather than "is a" relationships.

 ## Data

 In FP we make data structures explicit, rather than hidden as implementation detail.

-If you know the details of the Java or Scala standard library Collections implementations, you might think about them in terms of their data structures rather than the functionality they provide:
-`HashMap` vs `TreeMap`, `LinkedList` vs `ArrayList`, `List` vs `Vector`.
-This is useful to reason about memory footprint and performance.

 The fundamental building blocks of data structures are